lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 :arrow_left: If you haven't created a Universal Profile yet, you can follow our previous guide: [**Create a Universal Profile**](./01-create-profile.md).
 :::

-In this guide, we will learn how to **customize our Universal Profile** programmatically in Javascript.
+In this guide, we will learn how to **customize our Universal Profile** programmatically in JavaScript.
 This will include:

 - add a profile + cover picture to our Universal Profile.
 - edit our Universal Profile infos (description, badges, links, etc...).